Second Home vs. Investment Property

 - Owned but not occupied by the purchaser

 Click here to learn more about the mortgage process for investment properties.

 Is Buying a Second Home or Investment Property a Good Investment?

-Before purchasing a second home or an investment property, use our monthly mortgage calculator to see how much house you can afford.
+Before purchasing a second home or an investment property, it is important to understand what you can afford.
 The mortgage experts at GuardHill will evaluate your financial situation to help determine if purchasing a second home or investment property is right for you.